 if the personal data are not collected from the data subject: All available information on the origin of the data

-(c) Right of rectification
+c) Right of rectification

-d) Right to cancellation (right to be forgotten)
+d) Right to erasure (right to be forgotten)

-The data subject withdraws his consent on which the processing was based pursuant to Art.
-6 para.
-1 letter a DS-GVO or Art.
-9 para.
-2 letter a DS-GVO and there is no other legal basis for the processing.
+The data subject revokes the consent on which the processing was based pursuant to Article 6(1)(a) of the GDPR or Article 9(2)(a) of the GDPR and there is no other legal basis for the processing.

-The data subject objects to the processing under Article 21(1) DS Block Exemption Regulation and there are no overriding legitimate reasons for the processing or the data subject objects to the processing under Article 21(2) DS Block Exemption Regulation.
+The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.

 The personal data have been processed unlawfully.